 When a company’s competitive advantages start to erode, it is important to understand how the sector operates before reaching any conclusion.
 Some sectors and companies can be impacted in the short term but still have expected growth in the long term.
 It is important to differentiate between a company in a bad short term situation and the ones that have negative long term prospects.
 You should avoid companies who have been losing market share, and are dominated by competitors.

 The decisions and the planning that goes into managing a company have a great correlation with the stock performance.
 Having great management that shares your views and creates shareholder value are great ways of ensuring the safety of your investment.
 Having a mediocre management team is like having a bad driver in a formula one car.
-Often things are not executed in the best way and to benefit investors.
+Often things are not executed in the best way, and in shareholder’s interest.
 Destroying shareholder value, directly affecting the stock price.
 You should steer away from companies which are poorly run.
 An incapable management team will only destroy the value of your investment in the long run.

 Often you will find companies who have a majority shareholder and their views might not be aligned with yours.
 In this situation it is better to avoid this kind of stock.
 As the majority shareholder might take actions to its benefit but that can negatively affect your investment.
 You should also understand how management is running things.
 And if their decision making is being influenced by the majority shareholder.
 It is important to understand the ownership structure of the company you are considering buying stock in.
 Figure out what their views on the company are going forward.